SolarNetwork/solarnode-os-packages/solarnode-base/README.md

 # OSGi platform add-ons

-The base framework can be extended with additional OSGi bundles by creating special `*.bundles` fragment files in the `${SOLARNODE_SHARE}/conf/config.ini.d` directory.
+The base platform can be extended with additional OSGi bundles by creating special `*.bundles` fragment files in the `${SOLARNODE_SHARE}/conf/config.ini.d` directory.
 Any files found there will be _appended_ to the Equinox `osgi.bundles` property in the Equinox `config.ini` startup file that the SolarNode runtime uses.
 The contents of the `*.bundles` file must start with a `,` character,